 Changes in the pip value

-The base currency of your account in most cases will determine the pip value of the different pairs.
-If your account is USD denominated, and the currency pair has USD as the quote currency (listed second in the pair) e.g. EUR/USD, then the pip values remain remain fixed as we discussed earlier.
-In this case, the pip value for a lot will be $10; a mini lot will have a pip value of $1, while a micro lot will have a pip value of $ 0.1.
+In most cases, the base currency of your account will determine the pip value of the various currency pairs.
+If your account is denominated in USD and the currency has USD as the quoted currency (the one that is listed second in the currency pair), for example EUR/USD, then the pip value will be fixed as we discussed earlier.
+In such a case, a standard lot has a pip value of $10; a mini lot has a pip value of $1; and a micro lot has a pip value of $0.1.

-A change in pip value will only happen when the USD changes significantly by more than 10%, and in this case, the USD is the base currency (e.g. USD/CAD or USD/JPY) or the USD is not quoted in the pair (e.g. GBP/JPY); provided the account is a USD account.
+A change in the pip value will only occur if the exchange rate of the US dollar were to move by more than 10%, while the USD is the base currency (for example, USD/CAD or USD/JPY) or the USD is not included in the currency pair (for example GBP/JPY).
+The account is denominated in USD.

-A good example is when the exchange rate of USD/JPY fell from about 120 to a low of about 77 between 2008 and 2011.
-The rapid strengthening of the Yen caused the pip value of the pair to change.
-In this case moves in the market became more valuable as the pip value rose.
+A good example is when the exchange rate for USD/JPY fell from about 120 to a low of about 77 between 2008 and 2011.
+The rapid strengthening of the Yen caused the pip value for the currency pair to change.
+In this case, the movements on the market had a significantly greater effect on value as the pip value rose.

-Hedging entails the simultaneous buying and selling of securities in a bid to reduce the risk involved.
-Many traders see it as a risk-free position as losses on one side are covered by gains on the other side.
-However, this may not always be the case.
-Hedging carries some form of risk since wide spreads can eat into both positions leading to losses.
+Hedging involves the simultaneous purchase and sale of securities to reduce risk.
+Many traders see this as a risk-free position, as losses on the one hand are offset by profits on the other hand.
+However, this is not always the case.
+Hedging does entail a certain amount of risk, as wide spreads can eat into both positions, which can result in losses.

-The widening of spreads happens mostly during key global events like the moment the Swiss National Bank abandoned the cap on CHF against EUR in 2015.
-Brexit is another major global event that can severely hurt your hedged trades.
+The widening of spreads mainly occurs in times of important global events, such as the moment when the Swiss National Bank scrapped the 1.20 francs per euro cap back in 2015.
+Brexit is another major global event, which may hurt your hedged trades.

-During such periods, the difference between the bid and the ask price can even be 100 pips, if that happens to your two positions; the results are likely to be devastating.
-Where the pairs involved are illiquid, the spreads are likely to be even wider leading to more losses to the hedged positions.
+During such times the spread fully depends on offers and demands.
+The spread can even be 100 pips wide.
+If that happens to both of your positions, the results may be devastating.
+If the currency pairs involved are illiquid, the spreads are likely to be even wider, which would lead to more losses for the hedged position.

 What is a pip for CFDs?

-Before we get to the point of discussing pips in CFD, first things first: what is a CFD?
-A CFD is a contract that allows a trader to trade and take advantage of price movements of an underlying security without necessarily owning it.
+Before we get to the point of discussing pips in CFDs, let's talk first about some important things.
+What is a CFD?
+A CFD is a contract that allows a trader to trade and to take advantage of the price movements of the underlying assets without actually owning them.

-So, do we have pips in CFD trading?
-The term is not commonly used in CFD trading; instead, there are terms such as cents and pence that are used in place.
+So are there pips in CFD trading?
+The term is not often used in CFD trading.
+Instead, there are terms like cents and pence.

-If for example, the price of a CFD is $1.00, if the price moves up to $1.01, it will have moved up by one cent.
-Price in Cents is always to the right of the decimal; while to the left is the price in USD.
+Let's say the price of a CFD is, for example, $1.00.
+If the price moves to $1.01, we can say that it rose by 1 cent.
+The price in cents is always to the right of the decimal point, while on the left you can see the price in USD.

-To this end, you have been able to understand that a pip is the smallest change that can happen in a currency pair.
-You have also been able to appreciate the vital role that pip value plays in our trading.
-In actual trading, you may not have to keep calculating the pip value as there are some online calculators to help you with that.
-To get more on this, register a demo account, and you will appreciate the impact the pip movements have of your profits.
+As a result of reading this article, you should now understand that a pip is the smallest unit of price change that is measurable for a currency pair.
+You also now know about the crucial role that the pip value plays in trading.
+In the course of your actual trading, you don't need to calculate the pip value by yourself, as there are some calculators to do this job for you.
+To learn more, you should register a demo account so that you can experience how the pip value may affect your profits.